Plentyaway/TEMPLATE-calculator/README.md

 In this project you will be making a very simple calculator web page.
 This is a primer to review what you've learned about web development, and GitHub.

 ## Outcome
 The finished product will be a "version 1.0" calculator that can add, subtract, multiply, divide, and clear the screen.
 It will look nice and have *most* of the features necessary to function.
 It meets the requirements for a **Potentially Shippable Product**.
-It will also have features that are **not yet implemented**, which you will be free to add *on your own* (ie. version 1.1).
+It will also have features that are **not yet implemented**, which you will need to add *on your own* (ie. version 1.1).

 ## Timeline
 This project will take about 2 weeks.

+## Grading
+This project is worth 20 points.
+- Functionality (10 points): Does it work?
+Is it easy to use?
+- Documentation (10 points): Is the code organized and easy to understand?
+(Do you explain what things are *supposed* to do?)

 ## Branches
 - **Master**: This is the branch that your customers will run.
 They expect it to be complete, mostly bug free, and to update *occasionally*.
 Don't constantly push changes here!
 (Imagine getting notified to update your iPad apps every. single. day!)